 Applying Through Your Employer

 We offer services that can allow your employer to apply for a licence on your behalf.
 These services are called Licence Assist and Licence Management and they are only available to SIA approved contractors.
-Please talk to your employer about this.

 Check if your employer is an approved contractor